 - 11. Ministers have a number of statutory functions in relation to requests for information.
 They are the qualified person for the purpose of using section 36 of the Act for their departments, and are also responsible for signing certificates under sections 23 and 24.
-During the General Election period, Ministers will be expected to continue to carry out these functions. - 12.
-Where there is any doubt, requests should be referred to Roger Smethurst, Head of Knowledge and Information Management at the Cabinet Office (roger.smethurst@cabinetoffice.gov.uk).
+During the general election period, Ministers will be expected to carry out these functions. - 12.
+Where there is any doubt, requests should be referred to Eirian Walsh Atkins at the Cabinet Office (eirian.walshatkins@cabinetoffice.gov.uk).